Cancer. What You Can Do To Prevent It

 - Reducing the risk of death from heart disease

-- Reduce the risk of premature death (2)
+- Reducing the risk of premature death (2)

 There is convincing evidence that physical activity is associated with a reduced risk of cancers of the colon and breast.
 Several studies also have reported links between physical activity and a reduced risk of cancers of the prostate, lung, and lining of the uterus (endometrial cancer).